wir3z/hubitat/owntracks-hubitat/README.md

 	- If the phone is using mobile data, the cellular signal icon is displayed in the top banner.
 If using wifi data, a wifi symbol is displayed.
 	- Distance from home, location accuracy and speed will be displayed if enabled.
 	- The last location time will be displayed in red if it is stale.
-    - NOTE:  Requires member thumbnails to be enabled, and will only display users using a local dashboard.
+    - NOTE:  Requires member thumbnails to be enabled, otherwise the selected glyph color is displayed.
+	- If member history is enabled, the members past history will be displayed as fading dots.
+Clicking a dot will give information about that location point.
 - Prevent generating maps once free quota has been exhausted.
 Current usage: x/y per month.
 	- Google maps as a free quota level.
 This slider should be selected unless you are on a paid plan.
 	- The usage total indicates the current usage in the quota period.
 Google resets the total at the first of every month.